AdobeDocs/workfront-known-issues.en/help/known-issues/known-issues-workfront/wf-calendar-error-when-refresh.md

 ---
 title: "Calendars: Error when refreshing calendar"
-description: "When a user is viewing a calendar and refreshes the page a "Whoops" error displays.
+description: "When a user is viewing a calendar and refreshes the page a Whoops error displays.
 The data on the calendar displays as expected, but may be obscured by the error message."
 hidefromtoc: yes
 feature: Reports and Dashboards
 ---